There are a few remarkable things about coding for anticoagulation management services.

-Currently, there are two sets of codes, three HCPCS codes and two CPT® codes.
-They aren’t defined exactly the same, and so take careful reading.
-The HCPCS codes relate only to home INR monitoring, while one of the CPT® codes can be used when the test is done in the home, office or lab.
+Currently, there are two sets of codes, two CPT® codes and three HCPCS codes.
+They aren’t defined consistently and and this article explains the differences.
+The HCPCS codes relate only to home INR monitoring, while one of the CPT® codes can be used when the test is done in the home, office, or lab.

 Home INR testing, and management of home INR test results